Competencies and Skills

 1. Financial Expertise, such as

-3. Education or experience as principal financial officer, principal accounting officer, controller, accountant, or auditor
+3. Education or experience as a principal financial officer, principal accounting officer, controller, accountant, or auditor

 2. Legal and Governance, such as